trothtech/uft/doc/quit.md

 UFT protocol `QUIT` command

-UFT clients should send a `QUIT` command to terminate a transaction.
+UFT clients should send a `QUIT` command to finish a transaction.
 Any file-in-transit should be properly marked as complete by the presence of a preceding `EOF` command. `QUIT` signals the server to close the TCP stream.